-Switzerland and Jamaica have concluded agreements in the following areas: promotion and protection of investments (1991), avoidance of double taxation (1995), reciprocal visa-free access for holders of a diplomatic, official or service passport (2010), air services (2013), recognition and protection of geographical indications (AOP/IGP).
+Switzerland and Jamaica have concluded agreements in the following areas: promotion and protection of investments, avoidance of double taxation, reciprocal visa-free access for holders of a diplomatic, official or service passport, aviation, recognition and protection of geographical indications (AOP/IGP).

-Between 2008 and 2011, Switzerland supported Jamaica in the creation of a functional and effective system for the protection of geographical indications.
-This should place good quality Jamaican products in a better market position.
+Between 2008 and 2011, Switzerland supported Jamaica in establishing a functional and effective system for the protection of geographical indications.

 Switzerland has been represented by an honorary consul since 2004.
 The Swiss embassy in Havana, Cuba, is responsible for Switzerland's diplomatic relations with Jamaica.

-Trade between Switzerland and Jamaica is minimal.
-In 2015, Switzerland imported goods worth CHF 2.33 million, essentially agricultural products, mainly cocoa and alcoholic beverages.
-Swiss exports totalling CHF 11.12 million mainly consisted of watches and machines and, to a lesser extent, chemical products.
+The volume of trade between Switzerland and Jamaica is low.
+In 2019 Switzerland imported goods worth CHF 1.5 million from Jamaica, primarily cocoa and alcohol.
+Swiss exports to Jamaica – mainly watches and machinery and, to a lesser extent, chemicals – totalled CHF 12.4 million.